spokestack/spokestack.io/content/docs/iOS/cookbook.md

 }
 ```

-When `deactivate` is called, Spokestack will continue listening for the next wakeword activation.
+When `deactivate` is called, Spokestack will continue listening for the next wake word activation.
 To stop listening entirely, call

 ```swift
 pipeline.stop()